Nephos/corewar2014/asm/README.md

 	{
 		char		*data;	//if the char[X] is a label, there is 256 possibilities
-					//so 256 labels, so s_list_label can be a simple struct s_label[256] char		*types;	//0 is a label, 1 is everything else s_list_op	*next;
+					//so 256 labels, so s_list_label can be a simple struct s_label[256] short		*types;	//0 is a label, 1 is everything else s_list_op	*next;
 	};
 	struct s_label			//if we use 256 labels only, we don't need a chained list